By Sarah A. Weddle, Ph.D., LABA, BCBA-D

 Make a list of your concerns ahead of time and use the above strategies to introduce, prepare, and practice the skills your child will need to have fun and enjoy Halloween.
 You can identify and select events, activities, and treats that your child typically prefers.
 Once you have an idea of the activities you will introduce, then you can practice together as many times as your child needs!

 Sarah A. Weddle, Ph.D., LABA, BCBA-D, is Divisional Director of Clinical Services and Training at May Institute.
 She can be contacted at email@example.com.

 May Institute is an award-winning nonprofit organization with more than 65 years of experience in serving children and adults with autism spectrum disorder (ASD) and other developmental disabilities, brain injury and neurobehavioral disorders, and other special needs.
 May Institute operates four schools for children and adolescents with ASD and other developmental disabilities, including one in Randolph, Mass.
-For more information, call 800-778-7601 or www.mayinstitute.org.
+For more information, call 800.778.7601 or visit www.mayinstitute.org.